bytecodealliance/wasmtime/cranelift/docs/testing.rst

 File tests are :file:`*.cton` files in the :file:`filetests/` directory hierarchy.
-Each file has a header describing what to test followed by a number of input functions in the :doc:`Cretonne textual intermediate language
+Each file has a header describing what to test followed by a number of input functions in the :doc:`Cretonne textual intermediate representation
 <langref>`:

 .. productionlist::